HarryKodden/JumpCloud-Provisioner/README.md

 	jumpcloud.group("My First Group", [ "harry" ])
 ```

-Calling the **cleanup()** method, will remove existing USERS, GROUPS and GROUP-MEMBERS from your JumpCloud organization that ar not re-declared.
+Calling the **cleanup()** method, will remove existing USERS, GROUPS and GROUP-MEMBERS from your JumpCloud organization that are not re-declared.

 ```
 	jumpcloud.cleanup()